New York Tax & Labor Law Summary

-Overtime requirements are not determined by the amount of hours or by the type of pay (hourly or salary); they are determined by the type of work.
-The FLSA requires domestic workers be protected by overtime laws.
-Household employees in New York have some additional overtime protections.
+Overtime requirements are not determined by the amount of hours or by the type of pay (hourly or salary); they are determined by the type of work performed.
+The FLSA requires domestic workers be protected by overtime laws and the state of New York provides additional overtime protections.
 Combining both federal and state laws, the requirements for New York household employers are as follows:

 - The standard workweek is defined as 40 hours in a 7-day period.

 - New York labor law does not allow non-exempt workers to be paid a fixed salary.